Seeed-Studio/ModelAssistant/docs/introduction/quick_start.md

 # Quick Start

-In [Overview](./what_is), we have introduced the functions and features provided by [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant).
-Considering that [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) is divided into multiple different modules, each module completing its corresponding tasks, we suggest following the steps below to quickly get started.
+In [Overview](./overview) we have introduced the functions and features provided by [SSCMA](https://github.com/Seeed-Studio/SSCMA).
+Considering that [SSCMA](https://github.com/Seeed-Studio/SSCMA) is divided into multiple different modules, each module completing its corresponding tasks, we suggest following the steps below to quickly get started.

 ::: tip
-We suggest that all beginners of [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) start learning from [Getting Started](#getting-started), if you are familiar with [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) or [OpenMMLab](https://github.com/open-mmlab), and you want to try to deploy on edge computing devices, modify existing neural networks, or train on user-defined data sets, you can directly refer to [Advanced](#advanced).
+We suggest that all beginners of [SSCMA](https://github.com/Seeed-Studio/SSCMA) start learning from [Getting Started](#getting-started), if you are familiar with [SSCMA](https://github.com/Seeed-Studio/SSCMA) or [OpenMMLab](https://github.com/open-mmlab), and you want to try to deploy on edge computing devices, modify existing neural networks, or train on user-defined data sets, you can directly refer to [Advanced](#advanced).
 :::

-Now, you can try out [ModelAssistant Colab Examples](https://github.com/Seeed-Studio/ModelAssistanttree/main/notebooks) on Google Colab without setup [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) on your computer.

 ## Getting Started